 From the Airport to the Trails in Style

 The new travel bag doubles as rolling luggage which is great for airlines and a wearable backpack for hitting the trail.
-It fits any of the Isle inflatable SUP models (excluding the Megalodon), pump, travel paddle, gauge, repair kit and any other accessories you want to bring along.
+It fits any of the Isle inflatable SUP models (excluding the Megalodon), pump, travel paddle, gauge, repair kit and any other paddle board accessories you want to bring along.
 I was pleasantly surprised when the airlines didn’t charge me extra to check it as longer hard boards can be an arm and a leg these days and are a huge hassle to lug across the airport.
 My favorite feature would have to be the heavy-duty wheels which made it effortless for transporting around the airport as well as the hard pack dirt roads in Big Sur.

 Down the River & To the Surf